 The confusion and apparent lack of safeguards raise worries about the integrity of last week’s elections in Oxford and elsewhere.

-Multiple students told of voting without being asked for identification, while national media reported “chaotic” scenes at polling stations around the country last week along with dozens of allegations of postal vote fraud.
+Multiple students told reporters of voting without being asked for identification, while national media reported “chaotic” scenes at polling stations around the country last week along with dozens of allegations of postal vote fraud.

 OxStu reporters Winston Featherly-Bean and Matt Thompson-Ryder also contributed to this report.
+Additionally, the identities of all college officials and named sources were verified independently by the paper’s legal counsel before publication of this story.